masonmedia-projects/decentral/README.md

 ## **CSS**

 1. Functional [Atomic] css: the site employs the atomic css approach where small, single purpose classes are used based on visual function.
-Classes are referenced once in the CSS then used repeatedly in the HTML so as to avoid class repetition in the stylesheet.
+Classes are referenced once in the CSS then used repeatedly in the HTML for DRY code and the lightest possible stylesheets.

-*Note: the HTML can get heavy with classes, specifically when it comes to spacing (padding and margin styles).
-Effort has been made to keep styles functional as much as possible, with added stylesheet classes only when necessary.*
+*Note: while great for fast scaffolding and modular, resuable architecture, the HTML can get heavy with classes, specifically when it comes to spacing (padding and margin styles).
+Effort has been made to keep styles functional as much as possible, with added stylesheet classes only when necessary.
+See #4 for class order convention.

 2. One stylesheet is used with an effort at organizing structure vertically based on relationship to HTML and page/section order.
 It starts with resets and global elements, proceeding to more specific styles.